goujonpa/robodrools/README.md

-# robodrools
-Java + Drools school project : Robocode leaded by drools
+# robodrools - Java + Drools school project : Robocode leaded by drools rules base

-# README.md coming soon
+School IA project : Robocode leaded by drools rules base

+## Context

+Aim was to win an IA championship at the Universidade Federal de Pernambuco based on the game "Robocode", using a drools-based rules base.

+FINAL POSITION : WINNER !!!

+## Realisation

-TO DO LIST :
+Implemented :
-- Translate the project from spanish to english : Done
+- Robocode using java language
-- Implement new rules : Done
+- Drools rules base using drools language

-- Refactoring the project to get a better repo organisation : Done
-- Make a good readme : Maybe one day
+## Thanks you

 GREAT THANKS :
 To the author of http://mark.random-article.com/weber/java/robocode/ on which I'm based to develop my drools rules